cxzczxzc/gcp-access-policies/README.md

 - gcloud

 ## Demo Objective
 This repo contains the code for demonstrating how two GCP access policies would work simultaneously.

-This is the order of execution of this demo:
+Two access policies will be created, one at the organization node level, and other scoped to the folder level.
+Both access policies will have their respective VPC-SC perimeters.
+It would be proven that both policies existing at the same time would not impact each others' configuration or resources.

 ## Deployment Steps